BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

-# Release 2.2 - Hackintosh-HP-Z420-Z620-Z820-OpenCore (0.7.8)
-(4/19/2022) V2.2

-**1. Added support for three more CPUs models: 2643 V2, 2667 V2, 2687w V2**.
+(4/20/2022) Added support for CPUs 2643 V2, 2667 V2, and 2687w V2, to OC 071 EFI (Release 1.0)**.

-These CPUs require special patched CpuDef table, by removing unused/out-of-order CPU definitions that cause Kernal panic during booting (KP: # of threads, but (#+1) registered from MADT ...).
+These CPUs require special patched CpuDef table to prevent the kernal panic during booting (KP: # of threads, but (#+1) registered from MADT ...).
 I have finally figured out how to properly patch them, used in conjunction with enabling "Drop Oem CpuDef".
-If you have one of these CPUs, use one of the provided config_xxx.plist files and rename it as config.plist.
+If you have one of these CPUs, use one of the provided config_xxx.plist files and rename it to config.plst.

-**2. Updated all CPUPM files**: with full dual CPU supports.

-**3. LAN driver default to IntelMausi.kext**.
-Dual port driver (AppleIntelE1000e.kext) may cause NVME booting issue in some configuration.
+**Other changes: ** 1) Updated all CPUPM files, for full dual CPU supports.
+2) LAN driver default to IntelMausi.kext.
+Dual port driver (AppleIntelE1000e.kext, for Z620/Z820) may cause NVME booting issue in some configuration.

-**Pre/Post-install**:

-Please read the "Pre/Post-Install" instruction on the release note 1.0  below.

-# Release 2.1 - Hackintosh-HP-Z420-Z620-Z820-OpenCore (0.7.8)
-(3/25/2022) V2.1

-Added boot-chime (boot sound).
-Updated USBInjectAll.kext to support MacPro7,1 SYMBIOS (fixed USB ports disappearing issue), but MacPro6,1 still appears to be the optimal SYMBIOS for this platform (better CPU Power management).
-Removed TSC kext since it is no longer needed for this platform.

-(3/4/2022) V2.0

-For Z420/620/820 systems with Ivy-Bridge CPUs (V2 Xeons on motherboards with BIOS Boot Block date 2013), Big Sur and Monterey supported.
-Systems with V1 Xeons (BIOS Boot Block date 2011) should stay at 0.7.1. unless OC booting issues can be resolved (read below)

-Finally took the effort to upgrade the OC to 0.7.8.
-Due to Secure Boot feature added, I was unable to boot up OC 0.7.2 and higher, for systems with Sandy-Bridge CPUs (i.e. V1 32nm Xeons, BIOS Boot Block date 2011).
-Either the Picker does not show up , or no macOS partitions show up.
-There is no issue, however, with systems that running Ivy-Bridge CPUs (V2 22nm Xeons, BIOS Boot Block date 2013).

-**Monterey 12.2.1** - Can be upraded from Big Sur (tested on 11.6) or fresh installs.
-Same functionality as the Big Sur.
-Apart from upgrading to latest OC and kext's, I had to disable VoodooTSCSync.text since it causes kernal panic during booting (same result with CpuTSCSync.kext).
-I did not notice any performance hit without TSCSync (Geekbench 5 showed the same scores as the Big Sur with TSCSync).
-If you are upgrading to Monterey from Big Sur, make sure you disable VoodooTSCSync before rebooting.

-**Big Sur 11.6** - Everything works, except Sleep mode and the on-board USB3 port (TI-chip not supported).

-**Catalina 11.5.7** - Use my release 1.0 file (below) with OC 0.7.1.

 # Release 1.0 - Hackintosh-HP-Z420-Z620-Z820-OpenCore (0.7.1)
 (8/24/2021)